-You need to remove the flapper so you can properly inspect it.
-Pull the edges of the rubber valve from the mount pegs located on the overflow tube.
+If the toilet keeps running, you need to remove the flapper so you can properly inspect it.
+First, pull the edges of the rubber valve from the mount pegs located on the overflow tube.

 Clean the Flapper

-If the flapper has mineral buildup on it, the mineral deposits may be preventing it from sealing properly.
-Clean it off, and then put it back in place.
-This may do the trick.
+If the flapper has mineral buildup on it, the mineral deposits may be preventing it from sealing correctly.
+So first, clean it off and then put it back in place; this might be the solution.

 Replace the Flapper

-If it’s worn out or damaged, it’s time to get a new flapper.
-There are various types of rubber valves, so it’s best to just purchase a universal flapper.
+If you have a toilet that keeps running, and the flapper appears worn out or damaged, it’s time to get a new toilet flapper.
+There are various types of rubber valves, so it’s best to purchase a universal flapper.
 You don’t need to waste time trying to find the perfect replacement.

-But, you will need to make sure you get the right size.
-If the rubber valve in your toilet tank is the size of a grapefruit or a softball, you need a 3″ flapper.
+But, you will need to make sure you get the right size of flapper for your toilet bowl.
+For example, if the rubber valve in your toilet tank is the size of a grapefruit or a softball, you need a 3″ flapper.
 If it’s the size of an orange or baseball, you need a 2″ flapper.
-Flappers can also cause problems with the toilet tank not filling properly.
+Toilet flappers can also cause problems with the toilet tank not filling correctly.

 Once you get a new flapper, mount it on the pegs and hook the chain to it.
 To check whether this has solved the problem, turn the water back on and flush the toilet.
-If it’s still running, the water level in the tank may be the problem.
+If the toilet still keeps running, the water level in the tank may be the problem.

 The Water Level is Too High